quratulainrawn/Food-Ordering-App-UI-UX-/README.md

 Use the “Present” button on Figma for a clickable demo.

-If you want to edit:

-Download the .fig file from this repo.

-Import into your Figma workspace.

 🎯 Potential Use Cases
 ✅ UI/UX portfolio showcase
 ✅ Client proposals for food delivery app concepts